Jones-Medical-Biology/sausage/README.md

 Started constructing types and began to test a parser implementation using Tsoding's JSON parser YouTube video as reference.
 The corresponding repo: https://github.com/tsoding/haskell-json

+### 2024-01-31
+I am recruiting some help to work on this project, and I need to state some clear goals and objectives.